 In May 2018, it was widely reported by news outlets and law enforcement officials that a newly-discovered malware, VPNFilter, was threatening to compromise Internet routers and Network Attached Storage devices, including devices from Netgear, Linksys, Mikrotik, QNAP, and TP-Link.

-This issue may affect a very small number of Shaw Internet customers who are using the Netgear R6400 router because of their unique network delivery requirements.
+This issue may affect a very small number of Shaw Internet customers who are using the Netgear R6400 or WNDR3700 routers because of their unique network delivery requirements.

 No other routers provided through Shaw have demonstrated vulnerability to the malware.